benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q225.png)

-_**Q221:** Balerion and the dragons it froze - of the 3 colors he froze dragons the largest number of times_
+_**Q221:** Balerion and the dragons it froze - of the 3 colors it froze dragons the largest number of times_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q221.png)